Blockitus/discontinued-crafting-ccip/README.md

 ### Coding the Smart Contract

-For our cross chain dapp we need to develop a smart contract that transact our tokens from the source chain: Sepolia to the destination chain: Fuji.
+For our cross chain dapp, we need to develop a smart contract that transacts our tokens from the source chain (Sepolia) to the destination chain (Fuji).

 ### Contract's path